dikayx/xbatterymonitor/README.md

 ## Usage

 By default, XBM will start with Windows and run in the background.
 You can access the settings by right-clicking the tray icon.
+For more information, refer to the [user guide](Docs/USER_GUIDE.md).

 ## License